 Spine disorders are a leading driver of healthcare costs worldwide.
 Spine disorders range in severity from mild pain and loss of feeling to extreme pain and paralysis.
-These disorders are primarily caused by degenerative disc disease ("DDD"), stenosis, deformity, osteoporosis, tumors and trauma.
+These disorders are primarily caused by degenerative conditions in the spine, deformity, tumors and trauma.